5 Ways to Prevent Prediabetes from Becoming Diabetes

 2. Change Your Diet

 If you have prediabetes, you can reduce your risk of developing more serious conditions by eating better and losing any excess weight.
-Eating better means choosing more healthful foods (e.g., lean meats or protein substitutes, fresh veggies, high-fiber starches, healthful fats); eating a wide variety of these foods to balance your meals and be sure you’re getting all the nutrients you need; and sticking to small portion sizes.
-It also means eating regularly scheduled meals and snacks to avoid extreme blood sugar highs and lows throughout the day.
+Eating better means choosing more healthful foods: fresh veggies and fruit; lean protein sources, including fish and plant options like lentils and beans; healthful fats like extra virgin olive oil, avocado, nuts and seeds; and smaller portions of fiber-rich whole grains and root vegetables.
+Eat a wide variety of these foods to broaden your nutrient intake and balance your meals.
+It's also important to eat regularly scheduled meals and snacks, to avoid extreme blood sugar highs and lows throughout the day.

 3. Reduce Toxic Stress Levels

 Researchers have found that while short-term psychological stress can actually be good for you, chronic stress suppresses your immune system and could increase your risk of developing type 2 diabetes by altering your insulin needs.
 In some people, chronic stress may also trigger a cascade of hormonal events that increase appetite.
 While it’s not always possible to eliminate your source of stress, coping techniques, such as yoga, meditation, reading and writing poetry, counseling, or exercise, can help reduce overbearing pressure before it makes you sick.

 4. Get Moving